mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step4.md

-We have placed a script in the home user directory to install `kubectx`,let's run it:
+We have placed a script in the home user directory to install `kubectx`, let's run it:

 `ls -la && ./kubectx.sh`{{execute}}